-The prime objectives of the PM Challenge are to deliver a range of professional learning benefits to individual team members as well as corporate participants.
+The aim of the PM Challenge is to deliver a range of professional learning benefits to individual team members.
 The competition is open to new entrants to the project management profession and students of project management and the key objectives of the competition are to provide participants with:

-- The opportunity to gain early career recognition. - An excellent opportunity to develop and practice project management in a practical, competitive, yet safe, environment. - A benchmark of knowledge, understanding and capability against peers. - The opportunity to be mentored. - Attendance at an award ceremony in recognition of their project.
+The opportunity to gain early career recognition.

+- An excellent opportunity to develop and practice project management in a practical, competitive, yet safe, environment. - A benchmark of knowledge, understanding and capability against peers. - The opportunity to be mentored. - Attendance at an award ceremony in recognition of their project.